 Track what’s working in getting you more visitors

 If you don’t have Google Analytics on your website, get it today!
 Marketing is all about measuring what works and what doesn’t, tweaking and making improvements.
 You can’t do this if you’re not paying attention to your website analytics.
 There’s a mine of information that you can get from Google Analytics and it can seem overwhelming.
-But taking the time to review your metrics will help you understand what brings people to your website and plan to do more of it to increase visitors.
+However, taking the time to review your metrics will help you understand what brings people to your website and plan to do more of it to increase visitors.
 Read about the five metrics I regularly look at to get started.

-If your website is important to you growing your business, taking care of it is important.
+If your website is important to you in growing your business, taking care of it is important.
 Follow the steps above and make sure you regularly give your website some TLC!